This piece is part of our 2018 United Nations General Assembly series.

-We’ve rung in another new year, and still, more than 1 billion people around the world live without reliable access to electricity.
+As we approach the 73rd Session of the United Nations General Assembly meetings in New York, still more than 1 billion people around the world live without reliable access to electricity.
 Penetration of energy services varies widely across countries, and today, overall progress falls substantially short of what is needed to attain the Sustainable Development Goal 7 (access to affordable and clean energy) by 2030.
 According to the UN, energy access accelerated by a mere 0.3 percentage points between 2012 and 2014, and more than 3 billion people worldwide are still cooking without clean fuels and technologies.

-Recently, the Rockefeller Foundation led a robust panel on achieving SDG7 at the Responsible Business Forum in Singapore.
-One thing became vividly clear: achieving any progress on widespread electrification will require stepping up on collaboration not only across sectors but even among the various priorities within the global energy access effort.
+It is clear that achieving any progress on widespread electrification will require stepping up on collaboration not only across sectors but also among the various priorities within the global energy access effort.

-This is because SDG7 is multi-dimensional in nature.
+When we turn to distribution, however, we see major bottlenecks, underscoring that SDG7 is multi-dimensional in nature.
 It is about generation as well as distribution, supply as well as demand.
-It is as much about the infrastructure, technology, and financing as it is about engaging consumers, not only to use electricity but to transform those electrons into economically productive outputs and other social benefits.
+It is as much about infrastructure, technology, and financing as it is about engaging consumers, not only to use electricity but to transform those electrons into economically productive outputs and other social benefits.
 To move the needle, we need to ensure adequate support for each piece of the energy puzzle and ensure they build on each other.

 Decentralized electrification has the potential to transform the lives of 1 billion people constrained by lack of access to energy.